TechTorque-2025/.github/profile/README.md

 - Release date: 2025-11-15
 - All core microservices are implemented and tested.
 The team verified endpoints and seeders.
-- Known outstanding items: AI Chatbot and WebSocket (planned/bonus features).
+- Known outstanding items: None — AI Chatbot is implemented as `Agent_Bot` and WebSocket is implemented via `Notification_Service`.

 ## Build status for the main repositories